-Fig. 13.1(d): Picture of Leishmania, the protozoan organism that causes kala-azar.
+Fig-2(b) Picture of Leishmania, the protozoan organism that causes kala-azar.
 The organisms are oval-shaped, and each has one long whip-like structure.
 One organism (arrow) is dividing, while a cell of the immune system (lower right) has gripped on the two whips of the dividing organism and is sending cell processes up to eat up the organism.
 The immune cell is about ten micrometres in diameter.

-Fig. 13.1(e): Picture of an adult roundworm (Ascaris lumbricoides) from the small intestine.
+Fig-2(c) Picture of an adult roundworm (Ascaris lumbricoides is the technical name) from the small intestine.
 The ruler next to it shows four centimetres to give us an idea of the scale.

 Common examples of diseases caused by viruses are the common cold, influenza, dengue fever and AIDS.
 Diseases like typhoid fever, cholera, tuberculosis and anthrax are caused by bacteria.
 Many common skin infections are caused by different kinds of fungi.
-Protozoan microbes cause many familiar diseases, such as malaria and kala-azar.
-All of us have also come across intestinal worm infections, as well as diseases like elephantiasis caused by diffferent species of worms.
+Microorganisms like protozoan cause diseases like Malaria (Plasmodium) and Kala-Azar (Leishmania).
+All of us have also come across intestinal worm infections, as well as diseases like elephantiasis caused by different species of worms.